LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 - "How can I run Python programs?"
 objectives:
 - "Learners can launch the Spyder IDE"
-- "Learners are able to use the iPython console to interact with Python"
+- "Learners are able to use the IPython console to interact with Python"
 - "Learners are able to write code in the Spyder editor and run this code"
 - "Learners are able to save their code in a *.py file"
 - "Learners can use the different buttons and panels needed in the Spyder IDE"
 keypoints:
 - "Use the Spyder IDE for editing and running Python"
-- "The iPython console can be used to interact with python directly"
+- "The IPython console can be used to interact with python directly"
 - "The editor can be used to write code, run and save it"
 ---